merdok/homebridge-webos-tv/README.md

 # homebridge-webos3

 `homebridge-webos3` is a plugin for HomeBridge which allows you to control your webOS3 TV!
 It should also work with webOS2 TVs.
+The idea is that the TV should be controlled completely from the native HomeKit iOS app, that is why volume appears as a light bulb.

 ### IMPORTANT